2 MIN WATCH

 Yes, strategic planning in healthcare is tough!
 But with these six techniques and list of pitfalls to avoid, you’ll be on your way to strategic success.

+A healthcare organization's strategic plan is designed to identify the necessary actions needed to reach the objectives of the organization.
 Whether you’re creating a new strategic plan from scratch or you’re trying to breathe life into an old plan, I bet we can both agree that healthcare strategic planning is a tough process.
 But if you have the right tools at your disposal, it doesn’t have to be quite so painful.

 Below, we’ll give you a quick look at six strategic planning techniques you may want to consider using during this process.
 Then, we’ll introduce the four phases necessary to execute said strategic plan (and the strategic planning pitfalls you should avoid making!).